geokit/geokit-rails/README.markdown

 Throughout the code and API, latitude and longitude are referred to as lat and lng.
 We've found over the long term the abbreviation saves lots of typing time.

-## DISTANCE CALCULATIONS AND QUERIES
+## LOCATION QUERIES

-If you want only distance calculation services, you need only mix in the Mappable module like so:

-    class Location
-      include Geokit::Mappable
-    end

-After doing so, you can do things like:

-    Location.distance_between(from, to)

-with optional parameters :units and :formula.
-Values for :units can be :miles, :kms (kilometers), or :nms (nautical miles) with :miles as the default.
-Values for :formula can be :sphere or :flat with :sphere as the default.  :sphere gives you Haversine calculations, while :flat gives the Pythagoreum Theory.
-These defaults persist through out the plug-in.

-You can also do:

-    location.distance_to(other)

-The real power and utility of the plug-in is in its query support.
-This is achieved through mixing into an ActiveRecord model object:
+To get started, just specify an ActiveRecord class as `acts_as_mappale`:

     class Location < ActiveRecord::Base
       acts_as_mappable
     end

-The plug-in uses the above-mentioned defaults, but can be modified to use different units and a different formulae.
-This is done through the `:default_units` and `:default_formula` keys which accept the same values as mentioned above.

-The plug-in creates a calculated column and potentially a calculated condition.
-By default, these are known as "distance" but this can be changed through the `:distance_field_name` key.

-So, an alternative invocation would look as below:
+There are some defaults you can override:

     class Location < ActiveRecord::Base
-      acts_as_mappable :default_units => :kms,
+      acts_as_mappable :default_units => :miles,
-                       :default_formula => :flat,
+                       :default_formula => :sphere,
-                       :distance_field_name => :distance
+                       :distance_field_name => :distance,
+                       :lat_column_name => :lat,
+                       :lng_column_name => :lng
     end

+The optional parameters are :units, :formula, and distance_field_name.
+Values for :units can be :miles, :kms (kilometers), or :nms (nautical miles), with :miles as the default.
+Values for :formula can be :sphere or :flat with :sphere as the default.  :sphere gives you Haversine calculations, while :flat gives the Pythagoreum Theory.
+These defaults persist through out the plug-in.

+The plug-in creates a calculated `distance` field on AR instances that have been retrieved throw a Geokit location query.
+By default, these fields are known as "distance" but this can be changed through the `:distance_field_name` key.

 You can also define alternative column names for latitude and longitude using the `:lat_column_name` and `:lng_column_name` keys.
 The defaults are 'lat' and 'lng' respectively.

-Thereafter, a set of finder methods are made available.
-Below are the different combinations:
+Once you've specified acts_as_mappable, a set of distance-based finder methods are available:

 Origin as a two-element array of latititude/longitude: